mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 - partitions events by `client_id`, `submission_date`, engine, `partner_code` and access point (`row_number()`)
 - lists the most recent event first (`order by event_timestamp desc`)
-- on the SERP side adds `impression_id` as a secondary sort key so ties are broken deterministically
+- adds a secondary sort key on both sides so ties are broken deterministically — `impression_id` on SERP, `event_id` on SAP
 - keeps only the most recent event (`qualify row_number() = 1`)

 #### Events with client, ad blocker and enterprise info